Fredrik-Ostlund/ModsimBlog/index.md

 # 2023-03-03 Fifth post, continued refinement and bins!

 We opted to implement peg-collision by doing reflections along the norm of the plane, depending on which side of the triangle that is hit.
-An unintended, by positive, consequence of using triangles as pegs is that it's quite easy to figure out the normal of the plane that constitutes either side that can be hit (the normal vector is the same regarless of where the ball hits).
+An unintended, but positive, consequence of using triangles as pegs is that it's quite easy to figure out the normal of the plane that constitutes either side that can be hit (the normal vector is the same regarless of where the ball hits).
 This means that the reflective angle, that becomes the new velocity vector of a ball hitting a side is also easy to figure out and work with.
 The same is done for the floor, but with the normal pointing upwards.
 This makes the balls bounce when hitting the ground!

 We also built rudimentary bins, which as for now are smaller copies of the floor, with the normals pointing inwards!